nickjeliopoulos/PruneOneMoreToken/README.md

 > See the `scripts/` folder for a brief overview of how this is done on NVIDIA GPUs.
 > We provide two scripts to set maximum power mode for the NVIDIA Jetson TX2 and the NVIDIA AGX Orin (32GB) devices used in our work.

+We illustrate an example of our method on DeiT-S deployed on an NVIDIA AGX Orin below.
+For an exhaustive list of commandline arguments, see `get_offline_compute_arguments(...)` and `get_benchmark_arguments(...)` in `pomt/utils.py`.

 ## offline_computation.py
-This script performs the offline pruning schedule computation described in our work.
-Given a device and a pre-trained model, it measures the latency-workload relationship for this device-model pair, then identifies a number of tokens to prune.

-Example for DeiT-S with batch-size=4.
-You can also control the granularity of the grid-search with (start,stop,stride) parameters:
+As its name implies, `offline_computation.py` identifies a number of tokens to prune *R* according to the offline computation from our work.
+Given a device and a pre-trained model, it measures the latency-workload relationship for this device-model pair.
+Then, we compute *R* using a heuristic based on this relationship.
+You can also control the granularity (and runtime) of the grid-search with (start,stop,stride) parameters.

+> [!TIP]
+> It is also possible to separate the grid-search for latency and the grid-search for accuracy estimation.
+> For example, you can estimate accuracy with a high batch size on a more powerful device, then measure latency on the target device for a particular batch size.

+Below is an example use of `offline_computation.py` for DeiT-S with batch-size=4:
 ```bash
 > sudo bash scripts/jetson_agxorin_set_clocks.sh
 > python offline_computation.py --model deit_small_patch16_224 --batch-size 4 --grid-token-start 196 --grid-token-stop 2 --grid-token-stride 1